 The monitoring locations and rationale for sampling at each location are summarized in Table 2-1.
-Note that the coordinates for the SNP stations 1 and 2 were reversed in the SNP of the water licence.
-The coordinates in Version 1.1 of this monitoring plan have been updated to fix that error, adjusted to be 20 m from shore, and included for the reference sampling locations, which were confirmed by the GNWT Water Resources Officer (L. Gruben, personal communication, 2023).
-Therefore, the coordinates in the SNP of the water licence issued on September 23 are no longer accurate.
+The coordinates have been adjusted to be 20 m from shore and the reference sampling locations were added, which were confirmed by the GNWT Water Resources Officer (L. Gruben, personal communication, 2023).